 2021 NCPTS Users Conference

-NCACC and Farragut plan to host the 2021 on October 5-6 at the Sheraton Greensboro Hotel.
+The 2021 NCPTS Users Conference will be held on October 6-7 at the Sheraton Greensboro Hotel.

 Counties can increase property tax collections with NC Property Tax Solution